Boiler Installation London: Get a New Boiler or Boiler Replacement in London

 Use an Online Calculator to Make it Simple

-Or, you can use Heatable’s online boiler calculator (only takes 90-seconds to see prices on the screen).
+Or, you can use Heatable’s online boiler calculator — it only takes 90-seconds to get a fixed-price quote on your screen.
 There are a few of these around, but I definitely suggest you try the one on the Heatable website, because these guys have got seriously stellar deals with Worcester Bosch.
 And, they’ll show up with your new boiler the very next day — as long as you submit your request by 3pm.

 It is very simple to use.
-Just fill in their online form with a few details about your property (nothing personal) and they will generate a list of recommended boilers.
+Just fill in their online form with a few details about your property (nothing personal) and a list of recommended boilers will show up in the search results.
 These will include various details including the size of the boiler.

 Even if you decide not to buy your boiler from Heatable and take advantage of their rock-bottom prices, you can still see the size of boiler they recommend and use this information to inform you when making a purchase from elsewhere.